The complexity of finding coset-generating polymorphisms and the promise metaproblem: Introduction

-More generally, we introduce the \emph{promise-metaproblem}, which is defined analogously to the \emph{promise CSP} (for literature on this very active area see, e.g.,~\cite{BartoBKO21,BrakensiekGWZ20}): if $\Sigma_1$ and $\Sigma_2$ are polymorphism conditions (formal definitions can be found in \cref{sect:prelims}) such that $\Sigma_1$ implies $\Sigma_2$, then $\PMeta(\Sigma_1,\Sigma_2)$ is the problem of deciding for a given finite structure $\fB$ whether $\Pol(\fB)$ satisfies $\Sigma_1$, or whether it does not even satisfy $\Sigma_2$.
-For instance, if $\Sigma_1$ is the condition to have an abelian heap polymorphism, and $\Sigma_2$ is the condition to have a Maltsev polymorphism, then the argument above shows that $\PMeta(\Sigma_1,\Sigma_2)$ is in \P despite the fact that neither of the metaproblems for $\Sigma_1$ and for $\Sigma_2$ is known to be in \P. More generally, we strengthen a result of Chen and Larose~\cite[Corollary 4.9]{MetaChenLarose} about the tractability of certain metaproblems and prove that $\PMeta(\Sigma_1,\Sigma_2)$ is in \P if \begin{itemize} \item $\Sigma_1$ is idempotent and there exists a uniform polynomial-time algorithm for $\CSP(\fB)$ for structures $\fB$ with $\Pol(\fB) \models \Sigma_1$, and \item $\Sigma_2$ is a \emph{linear strong Maltsev condition} (\cref{prop:inP}). \end{itemize} Moreover, under the same conditions and given that there is a semiuniform polynomial-time algorithm for CSPs with polymorphisms satisfying $\Sigma_2$, the uniform CSP for $\Sigma_1$ is in \P if and only if the creation variant of the promise metaproblem is in \P. In particular, we conclude that there is a uniform polynomial-time algorithm for CSPs with a coset-generating polymorphism if and only if the promise creation-metaproblem for coset-generating polymorphisms and Maltsev polymorphisms is in \P.
+More generally, we introduce the \emph{promise-metaproblem}, which is defined analogously to the \emph{promise CSP} (for literature on this very active area, see, e.g.,~\cite{BartoBKO21,BrakensiekGWZ20}): if $\Sigma_1$ and $\Sigma_2$ are polymorphism conditions (formal definitions can be found in \cref{sect:prelims}) such that $\Sigma_1$ implies $\Sigma_2$, then $\PMeta(\Sigma_1,\Sigma_2)$ is the problem of deciding for a given finite structure $\fB$ whether $\Pol(\fB)$ satisfies $\Sigma_1$, or whether it does not even satisfy $\Sigma_2$.
+For instance, if $\Sigma_1$ is the condition to have an abelian heap polymorphism, and $\Sigma_2$ is the condition to have a Maltsev polymorphism, then the argument above shows that $\PMeta(\Sigma_1,\Sigma_2)$ is in \P despite the fact that neither of the metaproblems for $\Sigma_1$ and for $\Sigma_2$ is known to be in \P. More generally, we strengthen a result of Chen and Larose~\cite[Corollary 4.9]{MetaChenLarose} about the tractability of certain metaproblems and prove that $\PMeta(\Sigma_1,\Sigma_2)$ is in \P if \begin{itemize} \item $\Sigma_1$ is idempotent and there exists a uniform polynomial-time algorithm for $\CSP(\fB)$ for structures $\fB$ with $\Pol(\fB) \models \Sigma_1$, and \item $\Sigma_2$ is a \emph{linear strong Maltsev condition} (\cref{prop:inP}).\footnote{A \emph{strong Maltsev condition} is simply a finite set of height one conditions, see Section~\ref{sect:prelims} for definitions.
+This is standard terminology, but we will avoid using it to prevent confusing with the Maltsev identities mentioned in the introduction.
+Linear strong Maltsev conditions are also called \emph{minor conditions} in the Promise CSP literature.} \end{itemize} Moreover, under the same conditions and provided that there exists a semiuniform polynomial-time algorithm for CSPs with polymorphisms satisfying $\Sigma_2$, the uniform CSP for $\Sigma_1$ is in \P if and only if the creation variant of the promise metaproblem is in \P.\footnote{Promise metaproblem should not be confused with meta-problems for promise CSPs, as studied e.g.~in~\cite{Larrauri25}.} In particular, we conclude that there is a uniform polynomial-time algorithm for CSPs with a coset-generating polymorphism if and only if the promise creation-metaproblem for coset-generating polymorphisms and Maltsev polymorphisms is in \P.